OHDSI/StudyProtocolSandbox/themis/extras/notes.md

-Themis group (measurements) aims to standardize units.
+Themis group (sub-group: measurements) aims to standardize lab tests and related issues (e.g., units)

 This effort will be based on real world data at OHDSI sites.
 Consider installing Arachne and run and submit the code in Arachne

 # Arachne execution
 To test SQL based Arachne study, use this study to test the framework: https://www.arachnenetwork.com/study-manager/studies/46